adtma/adtma.github.io/_modeling/1-1-quick-start.md

 redirect_from: /modeling/
 ---

 Welcome.
-This is a small collection of tutorials I put together for students and my colleagues who want to get started with Python and numerical modeling.
+This is a small collection of tutorials I put together for students and colleagues who want to get started with Python and numerical modeling.
 It's the kind of thing I wish someone had handed me when I first started out.

 ## Prerequisites